Monash-HPR/InductionChallenge/README.md

 ![equation](http://www.sciweavers.org/upload/Tex2Img_1532665925/eqn.png)

 where we will use a peak thrust of *T0 = 3000 N* and a burnout time of *tB = 4.5 s*.
-This equation mimics the behaviour of the N3300 motor that will likely be used to launch to 30,000 ft.
+This equation mimics the behaviour of the AeroTech N3300 motor that will likely be used to launch to 30,000 ft.

 ### Mass
 As your rocket motor burns, the total mass of the rocket will fall.
 For simplicity, we will assume a linear mass burn rate while the motor is running.